Florian-Celibashi/Buddybot-2.0/README.md

 - **Follow mode** – `!follow <player>`
   BuddyBot locks onto a player and follows them around, pathfinding around blocks and obstacles.
+  When !follow mode is enabled, Buddybot intelligently breaks or places blocks as needed to navigate the terrain and reach the player.

 - **Assist mode** – `!assist <player>`
   BuddyBot helps in combat: it will target threats near the assisted player (mobs, etc.) when this is enabled.